S. V. Sunil: Hockey India League

-In the auction of the Hockey India League in 2013, Sunil was bought by the Punjab franchise for USD42,000 with his base price being US$13,900.
+In the auction of the Hockey India League in 2013, Sunil was bought by the Punjab franchise for US$42,000 with his base price being US$13,900.
 The Punjab team was named Punjab Warriors.
 The team won in the 2016 season defeating Kalinga Lancers 6–1 in the final.

 2014–present

 Sunil represented India at the 2014 Commonwealth Games, where India won the silver medal.
 He was a regular member of the India squad until he was first dropped for his team's Argentina leg of the 2020–21 season of Pro League.
 He was again left out of the squad named for the 2020 Tokyo Olympics.
 He subsequently announced retirement from the national team in October 2021.
 However, he came back from retirement a few months later and was included in India 'A' core probables, picked up to train a developmental group for the senior national team.
 He was named in the squad for the 2022 Asia Cup and was appointed vice-captain; India fielded its 'A' team for the competition.

+In 2023, Sunil turned up for his home state of Karnataka in the Murugappa Gold Cup tournament.
+In the semi-final against Indian Army, he scored in sudden death after a 2–2 draw to take his team to the final.
+Karnataka went on to lose to Railways in the final by a 5–2 margin.